Explore All Topics

 • Union strike and lockout benefits

-• Some retirement disability benefits
+• Certain disability benefits

-If you’re in the military with nontaxable combat pay, you can elect to include the combat pay in earned income to calculate the EIC.
-Examples of income that doesn’t qualify include passive income, or income you aren’t actively generating on your own, such as:
+(Note: If you’re in the military with nontaxable combat pay, you can elect to include the combat pay in earned income to calculate the EIC.)

 • Alimony